praveen902012/order-app/README.md

 ## Support

-For technical issues or feature requests, refer to the application logs and database monitoring tools provided by Supabase.
+For technical issues or feature requests, check the browser console and application logs.
+The SQLite database file (`restaurant.db`) will be created in the project root.